GE CEO Immelt says still expects to close Alstom deal

-GE has encountered resistance to its $16.9 billion proposal from the government, which has sought to encourage Germany's Siemens (SIEGn.DE) as a potential rival bidder.
-But Immelt told an investor conference on Wednesday that, "We wouldn't have started if we didn't think we could finish."
+GE has encountered resistance to its $16.9 billion (10.02 billion pounds)proposal from the government, which has sought to encourage Germany's Siemens as a potential rival bidder.
+But Immelt told an investor conference on Wednesday that, "We wouldn’t have started if we didn’t think we could finish."

 "It’s a deal that’s executable.
 It’s a deal we’re experienced in.
 It’s a deal we expect to close," Immelt said at the Electrical Products Group conference.